Preboarding & onboarding software for frontline teams

 Single sign-on (Google, Microsoft, SAML / OIDC)

 Your team logs in with the corporate identity they already use.
-Google and Microsoft on standard plans; full SAML / OIDC for enterprise IdPs.
+Google and Microsoft on every plan; full SAML / OIDC for Okta, Azure AD, and other corporate IdPs.
 Your hires use a one-time passwordless link or their phone — no install, no second password to remember.

 Visibility